 From historic city centre locations to dramatic coastal views, we have retirement properties in the North East to suit all lifestyles.
 Whether you’re looking to sit back and relax or get out and explore, our retirement properties in the North East provide the perfect blend, allowing your retirement to be as active or as relaxing as you like.

-Lifestyle in the North East
+Retire to the North East

 The North East is packed with significant castles and monuments.
 From Bamburgh Castle, perched on the Northumbrian coastline, which was once home to the kings of ancient Northumbria, to the dramatic ruins of Dunstanburgh Castle and even Durham Cathedral, you can explore this region’s fascinating history through these impressive structures.